Love Me for a Reason: Critical reception

 Peter Fawthrop from AllMusic named the song a "peppy tribute" to the Osmonds.
 Caroline Sullivan from The Guardian praised it as a "gem" from their debut album.
 In his weekly UK chart commentary, James Masterton wrote, "Be warned.
 This is just the first instalment of a cover battle over this song and could well be the start of a mini-Osmonds revival in the new year. [...]
 The timing of the release is impeccable.
 I'm a sucker for a good pop record, well made and this ranks with the best of all of them, the harmonies are impeccable and the song has a proven track record.
 Now strongly in the running for the coveted seasonal No.1 slot, Boyzone are off and running."
 Alan Jones from Music Week said that the band "enter the overcrowded teen heart-throbs staker, with a competent if uninspired rendition of the old Osmonds' hit, which should win them plenty of children's TV slots, and a place in the bottom half of the Top 40."
 Smash Hits gave it a top score of five out of five, writing, "It still sounds perfect to us!"

 Music video

 A music video was produced to promote "Love Me for a Reason".
 It features the band performing the song in a basement, wearing black and white costumes.
-They are surrounded by large candelabras, curtains and pub height tables covered with candles.
+The boys are surrounded by large candelabras, curtains and pub height tables covered with candles.
 In between, a girl dressed in white appears.
+The video was a Box Top on British music television channel The Box in December 1994.